Rick McIvor

-Richard Edward McIvor (born September 26, 1960) is a former American football player.
-He played quarterback for the Texas Longhorns and the NFL's St. Louis Cardinals.
-He was the Sheriff of Jeff Davis County, Texas.
+Richard Edward McIvor (born September 26, 1960) is an American former professional football player who was a quarterback for the St. Louis Cardinals of the National Football League (NFL).
+He played college football for the Texas Longhorns.
+After his football career, he was the sheriff of Jeff Davis County, Texas.

 Early life

 A native of Fort Davis, Texas, Rick McIvor was born Richard Edward Mueller, Jr, but changed his name when he became an adult to Richard Edward McIvor to match the name of his mother's 2nd husband, Don McIvor.
 He was raised almost entirely by his mother and his extended family.
 He prepped at Fort Stockton High School where he led the football team to the district championship his senior year.
 He started out as a running back and defensive back, but after Tate Randle graduated, he moved to quarterback to replace him.
 He was an all-around great athlete from an athletically-inclined family.
 McIvor made four All-American lists include Parade; and made All-State as both a Quarterback and Defensive Back, 2nd Team All-State as a kicker, and All-District as a punter and for basketball.
 He played baseball and ran on the 1978 State Champion mile relay team.
 His mother was a basketball and tennis coach and his sister was a two-sport athlete at Angelo State University.
 He grew up riding horses and roping cattle on his relatives' ranches around Fort Stockton.